sli2000/sli2000.github.io/_publications/2025-01-16-paper-title-number-1.md

 ---
-layout: page
-title: "Publications"
+title: "No Publications Yet"
+collection: publications
+layout: default
 permalink: /publications/
+excerpt: 'Publications will be listed here in the future.
+Stay tuned!'
 ---

 ## Publications

----
-title: "Upcoming Events"
-collection: Publications
-type: "Upcoming"
-permalink: /publications/upcoming
-layout: publications
----

-Currently, there are no publications listed.
-Please check back later for updates.
+There are no publications yet.
+Please check back later for updates!